 Washington state law requires that UW develop a policy for accommodation of student absences or significant hardship due to reasons of faith or conscience, or for organized religious activities.
-The UW's policy, including more information about how to request an accommodation, is available at Religious Accommodations Policy (https://registrar.washington.edu/staffandfaculty/religious-accommodations Request form (https://registrar.washington.edu/students/religious-accommodations-request/).
+The UW's policy, including more information about how to request an accommodation, is available at Religious Accommodations Policy (Religious-accommodations-policy/).
+Accommodations must be requested within the first two weeks of this course using the Religious Accommodations Request form (Religious-accommodations-request/).